 After talking to my support worker on Friday who believes that exposure work for my agoraphobia may not be the best way forward at present and that I need to address the issues which could of shaped how I got here

 Now those things that shaped me, broke me at 22.

 I tried to deal with them at the time by seeking mental health help.
-I had a psychiatrist, a counsellor and I attended groups for self harm and also eating disorders.
-It was too overwhelming at the time and I did not know how to fully understand the treatment and advise I was given at the time as I couldn’t put it into practise.
-All I saw was a drawing of how to challenge my thoughts and how to not self harm using elastic bands.
+I had a psychiatrist, a counselor and I attended groups for self harm and also eating disorders.
+It was too overwhelming at the time and I did not know how to fully understand the treatment and advise I was given at the time as I couldn’t put it into practice.
+All I saw at the time was a simplistic diagram of how to challenge these new destroying thoughts and techniques to not self harm using elastic bands.
 Brilliant but how, when I was suffering nothing would help to stop my self harm or eating disorder.
 It got to the point where I was self harming to the point of being hospitalised from injury’s and also sectioned as I would try to take me life.
 I could not control any of the PTSD flashbacks and dissociation I had.
-I don’t know what anyone could of done.
+I continued to find other ways to also self harm along with my the other forms, I don’t know what anyone could of done.
 I wanted help, someone to come and fix me and make me normal again.
 People would ask what they could do and I would say “nothing”, there was nothing but I really wanted them to do something so I didn’t feel that way.
 I tried many antidepressants through the years and they would have a negative effect on me.
 It wasn’t until I was 31 and saw a physiologist while in the middle of a maniac episode I was diagnosed with bipolar.
 I started working with a support worker at 30 for agoraphobia and have been seeking help on and off since to try and understand me, Dee